jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/text/t1007-hash-object/default/divergences.md

     RF: strbuf_setlen at strbuf.h:169:1
     CF: copy_templates_1 at init-db.c:44:15
     CT: Jump to external code for readdir64
-    CF: Jump to external code for readdir64
-    CT: External code
     RF: Jump to external code for readdir64
     CF: copy_templates_1 at init-db.c:48:3
   Occurrences: 1

-Uncategorised
-  Before events:
-    RF: Jump to external code for gettext
-  After events:
-    RF: Jump to external code for dcgettext
-  Occurrences: 21

-Uncategorised
-  Before events:
-    RF: Jump to external code for memcmp
-  After events:
-    RF: Jump to external code for bcmp
-  Occurrences: 7

 ## Divergences with unique coordinates by type